What is the Difference Between the CLEP Exam & AP Test?

 $15: Cost for each score report sent to a college or university not designated on the AP answer sheet

-Learn how students fair when taking both the CLEP exam and AP exam by exploring the number of examinees and percentage of those examinees who earn a passing score.
+CLEP pass rates were averaged at 68% while AP pass rates were 64%.
+The most recent CLEP results available are from fiscal year (FY) 2018, and the most recent AP results available are from FY 2019.
+Learn how students fare when taking both the CLEP exam and AP exam by exploring the number of examinees and percentage of those examinees who earn a passing score.

-Preparing for the CLEP Exam & AP Test
+How do I Prepare for the CLEP Exam & AP Test?